 He was born at Tyttenhanger on 15 December 1602 and baptised in Ridge Church.
 He was the son of Sir Thomas Blount and Frances Pigot.
 He attended St Albans School and later Trinity College, Oxford, from which he graduated with a BA on 18th June 1618.
 He travelled widely from 1629, visiting Spain, France, Italy, Egypt and Constantinople.
 His book A Voyage into the Levant was published in 1636 and won royal acclaim.

-Supporter of the King, the Commonwealth and then the King
+Supporter of the King, the Commonwealth and the King again

 Blount supported King Charles I during the conflict with Parliament and as a result was awarded a knighthood, but, at the beginning of the Interregnum, Blount changed sides and in January 1652 was appointed by Oliver Cromwell to serve on the Hales Commission for the reformation of the criminal code.
 At the Restoration he switched allegiance again and supported the King.